-The Union of Professional Engineers promotes and monitors the interests of its members in many areas.
-This lobbying is most visible to the members when it comes to the union’s labor market activities.
-Also, the union improves working life and well-being at work by, among other things, influencing relevant legislation.
-Influencing the country’s economic and education policies is also one of the union’s core activities.
+The Union of Professional Engineers in Finland promotes and monitors the interests of its members in many areas.
+This lobbying is most visible to the members when it comes to the Union’s labor market activities.
+Also, the Union improves working life and well-being at work by, among other things, influencing relevant legislation.
+Influencing the country’s economic and education policies is also one of the Union’s core activities.
 Lobbying is increasingly international.

 A growing proportion of Finnish employment-related legislation is being made by the European Union.
 Successful lobbying requires regular contacts with European Parliament members and direct influence within the European Commission, which decides on the EU’s final legislation.

 The main objective of the Union’s labor market activities and lobbying is a fair and safe working life for its members.
 This includes improving the employment and professional esteem of members and promoting equality in working life.

 Securing and developing high-quality engineering education is a key focus for the Union.
 The Finnish higher education system is based on the dual model.
 It produces skills for the labor market, both for scientific research and for practical knowledge.
 The dual model is important as it enables a wide range of skills to be used in working life.